chenxinstat/chenxinstat.github.io/exp_aame_ts.md

 Here is an example implementation of Auto Adaptive M-Estimation (AAME) in R, finding the mean of a data and the error density.
 The data could be with a heavy-tailed and/or comtaminated AR(p) error.
 The autoregressive coefficients would be estimated as well.

-The example will have AR(3) error with order p = 3.
+The example will have a heavy-tailed AR(3) error with order p = 3.

 1. Run this in R: [AAME_AR functions](functions_osar.r)